The Boy Who Played with Fusion

 The Boy Who Played with Fusion tells the extraordinary story of science prodigy Taylor Wilson.
-By the age of nine, Taylor had mastered the science of rocket propulsion.
+By the age of nine Taylor had mastered the science of rocket propulsion.
 At eleven, his grandmother’s cancer diagnosis inspired him to seek new ways to produce medical isotopes.
-And by fourteen, Wilson had built a 500-million-degree nuclear fusion reactor.
-How could someone so young achieve so much, and what can Taylor’s story teach us all about high-achieving kids—and human potential in general?
+At fourteen, Taylor built a 500-million-degree nuclear fusion reactor.
+How could someone so young achieve so much, and what can Taylor’s story teach us about high-achieving kids, parenting and educating, and human potential?

-Tom Clynes’s first book, “Wild Planet!”
-(1995, Visible Ink Press) provides access to the world’s extraordinary events for travelers who want to participate in the life and culture of the places they visit.
-You could call this book a collection of the earth’s amazing moments: festivals, celebration, ceremonies, and other gatherings that capture locales when they’re at their most brilliant, open, artistic, musical—when they’re most alive.
+“Wild Planet!”
+(1995, Visible Ink Press) opens up the world’s extraordinary events for travelers who want to participate in the life and culture of the places they visit.
+Call this book a collection of the earth’s amazing moments: festivals, celebration, ceremonies, and other gatherings that capture locales when they’re at their most brilliant, open, artistic, musical—when they’re most alive.

 Music lovers and travelers will welcome this comprehensive travel guide.
 Seasoned traveler Tom Clynes takes you to a wide variety of festivals in the U.S. and Canada.
-More than 1,001 entries provide full descriptions of the artistic focus, who’s performing and what festival-goers can expect from headliners, workshops and jam sessions.
+More than 1,001 entries provide full descriptions of artistic focus, performers and what festival-goers can expect from headliners, workshops and jam sessions.
 Named Reference Book of the Year by the American Library Association.

-“A unique listener’s guide to all genres of tuneful revelry across North America”. —Time International
+“A unique listener’s guide to all genres of tuneful revelry across North America.” —Time Magazine